AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/linuxdeploy.rst

    linuxdeploy will automatically calculate the image resolution and the correct output path, which depends on file format and resolution.

 ``--appstream-file``
    Bundle an AppStream metadata file into the AppDir.
-For more information on AppStream files, see :ref:`ref-appstream`.
+For more information on AppStream files, see :ref:`appstream`.

 ``--appdir``/``-a``
    The path to the AppDir.
 If this path does not exist, the AppDir is created from scratch.